-The compensation committee has concluded that (1) the compensation paid to our NEOs for our 2010 fiscal year was reasonable and was not excessive and (2) their actual compensation reinforced the primary objectives of our compensation program - assisting the company in achieving its financial and operating performance objectives.
+The compensation committee has concluded that (1) the compensation paid to our NEOs for our 2011 fiscal year was reasonable and was not excessive and (2) their actual compensation reinforced the primary objectives of our compensation program - assisting the company in achieving its financial and operating performance objectives.
 This conclusion is based upon a number of factors, including the following:

-- Our financial performance including growth in earnings, loans and deposits over the previous year; - Our expanded market footprint; - The amount of our NEOs' total compensation subject to the achievement of performance goals; and - The total compensation levels for our NEOs are comparable to the compensation levels in our peer group.
+• Our financial performance including growth in earnings, loans and deposits over the previous year (after excluding the effects of extraordinary transactions);

+- Our expanded market footprint; - The amount of our NEOs' total compensation subject to the achievement of performance goals; and - The total compensation levels for our NEOs are comparable to the compensation levels in our peer group.